-So don’t focus the attention of your marketing on your product or service just yet.
+So don’t focus the attention of your inbound marketing on your product or service just yet.
 At this point keep content focused on the buyer’s pain points, and lay off the heavy sales pitch.

 As they buyer reaches the Consideration stage, they have narrowed down their choices for a solution to just a few companies.
 This is where they start to compare vendors, and may reach out to sales reps to see which can provide the features that really matter.

 Now is the time when it becomes important to use information you have collected about your buyers, such as their Personas, to start targeting the information you’re putting out to them specifically.

 Remember, your buyer is going to need sign-off from a C-level executive before making a monetary purchase so you’ll have to focus on content that’s important to the C-suite, like increased revenue, ROI, and pricing.